 Joy Global will accelerate cost cuts in a “softer market” during the fourth quarter and next fiscal year to improve efficiency and margins, Sutherlin said.
 While restructuring costs may reach $20 million, reducing fully diluted per-share earnings by 13 cents, the actions will result in about $40 million of annual cost savings in the next fiscal year, the company said.

 “People are willing to give them the benefit of the doubt because their track record is so strong,” said Ted Grace, a Boston-based analyst for Susquehanna Financial Group, a market maker for Joy Global.
 The company outperforms most peers in terms of metrics such as return on invested capital, he said today in a telephone interview.

-Joy Global’s return on invested capital in the last calendar year was 27 percent, compared with 14 percent for Caterpillar Inc. (CAT), the world’s largest mining-equipment maker, according to data compiled by Bloomberg.
+Joy Global’s return on invested capital in the last calendar year was 27 percent, compared with 14 percent for Caterpillar Inc. (CAT:US), the world’s largest mining-equipment maker, according to data compiled by Bloomberg.